MatthewPatey/Fixel/paper/sections/lrm.md

 Unlike other operators, the logical NOT operator is unary.
 If the operand evaluates to true or a boolean equivalent, the logical NOT expression yields a boolean with value false, or vice-versa.

 ### Multiplicative Operators
-Multiplicative operators are left associative and include the symbols * and /.
+Multiplicative operators are left-associative and include the symbols * and /.
 These are the operators and logical NOT operator have the highest priority.

 	multiplicative-expression:
 		logical-NOT-expression